leonp/leonp.github.io/_posts/2014-08-30-outliving-facebook.md

 Twitter and facebook are 2 years older than my blog, but I've outlasted Google Wave and Plus is in its death throes.
 Blogs are like cockroaches.

-So this week I got my shit together and reverted to Jekyll (via <a href="http://hugo.spf13.com/">Hugo</a>), used Sass and learned how to git push and pull this blog to Github Pages for hosting (while taking advantage of their <abbr title="Content Delivery Network">CDN</abbr>).
+So this week I got my website shit together and reverted to Jekyll (via <a href="http://hugo.spf13.com/">Hugo</a>), finally used Sass and learned how to git push and pull to Github Pages for hosting (while taking advantage of their <abbr title="Content Delivery Network">CDN</abbr>).

 Wholesale changes mean you read stuff you haven't looked at for years &#8211; I've republished a few hundred posts.
 Lucky you.